A WARRIOR FOR PROGRESS

 Although my life has been full of struggle – and, more recently, tragedy – my experiences have strengthened my resolve.
 I wholeheartedly believe together we can transform America into the land of opportunity it has always promised to be.

 I've been married to my husband, David, an immigrant and US Air Force Officer, for nine years.
-Together we are raising four beautiful children, instilling in them the very values on which I am running my campaign and which I intend to bring to Congress.
+Together we are raising four beautiful children, instilling in them the very values on which I advocate for.